thegrumpys/odop/docs/design/SimplifiedUI.md

 Note that FIXed Dependent Variables or variables associated with violated constraints must be displayed.

-Use this feature to suppress display of all non-critical aspect of the design.
+Use this feature to suppress display of all non-critical aspects of the design.
 Specifically, PropCalcMethod and Calculation Inputs and Dependent variables associated with stress from Initial_Tension.

 Supress display of all constraints and violations.